 When acting as an advocate, the lawyer must treat the tribunal with courtesy and respect and must represent the client resolutely, honourably and within the limits of the law.
 In carrying out their duties, lawyers should at all times be honest, courteous and civil to the court and to those engaged on the other side.
-If a lawyer fails to do so, and there is evidence of a consistent pattern or rude, provocative or disruptive conduct by the lawyer, even though unpunished as legal contempt of court, such behaviour might merit disciplinary action.
+If a lawyer fails to do so, such behaviour might merit disciplinary action.